Skip to content

 Code Jump

-Jump to any visible code in VS Code using character labels, inspired by AceJump/EasyMotion.
+Jump to any visible text in VS Code using character labels, inspired by AceJump/EasyMotion.

 Motivation

-While several navigation extensions exist for VS Code, Code Jump aims to closely replicate the fluid and intuitive experience of AceJump from JetBrains IDEs.
-Additionally, it features enhanced backspace handling for a smoother workflow.
+While several navigation extensions exist for VS Code, Code Jump aims to closely replicate the fluid and intuitive experience of AceJump from JetBrains IDEs, but with additional support for backspacing during jump mode.

 Features